TimeWalkOrg/building-mill-valley-ca-lumberyard/README.md

 residents.
 The MVL is one of MV's oldest, largest and most durable commercial properties and businesses.
-Even if most may never have entered the property, it is a longstanding commercial landmark along Miller Avenue, signifying an aspect of the early and ongoing commercial character of Mill Valle~ including the connection between the town and its region to the 19th century lumber trade.
+Even if most may never have entered the property, it is a longstanding commercial landmark along Miller Avenue, signifying an aspect of the early and ongoing commercial character of Mill Valley, including the connection between the town and its region to the 19th century lumber trade.
 Moreover, the MVL property is integrally associated both with Corte Madera Creek and with the Northwestern Pacific Railroad, the courses of which were manifest in the original and early form of the property and its structures."